do-mpc/do-mpc/documentation/source/overview.rst

 Welcome to "**do mpc**", an comprehensive toolbox for **robust Model Predictive Control**.
 Among others, "**do mpc**" has the following features:

-* robust multi-stage MPC
+* Robust multi-stage MPC

-* non-linear and economic MPC (NMPC / EMPC)
+* Non-linear and economic MPC (NMPC / EMPC)

 * DAE support